The Character Map in Twisted Equivariant Nonabelian Cohomology: Equivariant non-abelian de Rham cohomology

 Seen through the lens of Elmendorf's theorem (Prop. \ref{ElmendorfTheorem}), rationalization in proper equivariant homotopy theory (Def. \ref{EquivariantRationalization}) is stage-wise, on fixed loci, given by rationalization in non-equivariant homotopy theory.
 Consequently, the equivariant character maps are fixed loci-wise given by non-equivariant characters, hence are fixed loci-wise given by rationalization (followed by a de Rham equivalence).

-For this reason we will be brief here and refer to \cite{FSS20d} for background and further detail.
-We just make explicit now the concrete model of the equivariant non-abelian character map by means of the equivariant PL de Rham Quillen adjunction from Prop. \ref{QuillenAdjunctionBetweenEquivariantSimplicialSetsAndEquivariantdgcAlgebras}. and then we discuss one example (in \cref{ChargeQuantizationInEquivariantTwistorialCohomotopy}): the character map in equivariant twistorial Cohomotopy theory.
-For discussion of the archetypical example of the equivariant Chern character in equivariant K-theory see \cite{SS21}.
+For this reason, we will be brief here and refer to \cite{FSS23-Char} for background and further detail.
+We just make explicit now the concrete model of the equivariant non-abelian character map by means of the equivariant PL de Rham Quillen adjunction from Prop. \ref{QuillenAdjunctionBetweenEquivariantSSetAndEquivariantdgcAlgebras}. and then we discuss one example: the character map in equivariant twistorial Cohomotopy theory.

-{\bf The character map in equivariant non-abelian cohomology.}
+{\bf The character map in equivariant non-abelian cohomology.} $\,$

 In equivariant generalization of \cite[Def.
-4.1]{FSS20d}, we set:
+4.1]{FSS23-Char}, we set: